fly-apps/puppeteer-js-renderer/README.md

 ### Your first scraper

-To quickly try js-renderer-fly after installing it, run the command below:
+To quickly try the project out after installing it, run the command below:

 ```
 node yt-views.js